 A valuation is the first step to letting your property, if your property is priced too high or too low you may find yourself faced with long empty periods or not getting the rent your property deserves.
 We know the areas your properties are based in and the intricacies of seasonal demand, enabling our team to give honest, impartial advice.

 This valuation is about understanding your requirements and discussing your property.
 For this reason, you will receive a personalised Valuation Report at the end of our visit, giving you the information you need to make an informed decision.
-We source price comparisons from many sources, looking at similar properties to yours, we look at our potential tenants and let you know about any we think would be suitable.
+We source price comparisons from many sources, looking at similar properties to yours, we look at our potential contract holders and let you know about any we think would be suitable.
 We believe in building a relationship on trust and openness, so are as transparent as possible with new landlords about what to expect as a Pinnacle landlord.

 As well as discussing your potential rental income we will also discuss: